Nuclear fuel: Common physical forms

-PWR fuel
+Pressurized water reactor fuel

 Pressurized water reactor (PWR) fuel consists of cylindrical rods put into bundles.
 A uranium oxide ceramic is formed into pellets and inserted into Zircaloy tubes that are bundled together.
 The Zircaloy tubes are about 1 cm in diameter, and the fuel cladding gap is filled with helium gas to improve heat conduction from the fuel to the cladding.
 There are about 179–264 fuel rods per fuel bundle and about 121 to 193 fuel bundles are loaded into a reactor core.
 Generally, the fuel bundles consist of fuel rods bundled 14×14 to 17×17.
 PWR fuel bundles are about 4 m long.
 In PWR fuel bundles, control rods are inserted through the top directly into the fuel bundle.
 The fuel bundles usually are enriched several percent in 235U.
 The uranium oxide is dried before inserting into the tubes to try to eliminate moisture in the ceramic fuel that can lead to corrosion and hydrogen embrittlement.
 The Zircaloy tubes are pressurized with helium to try to minimize pellet-cladding interaction which can lead to fuel rod failure over long periods.
+Over time, thermal expansion and fission gas release cause the fuel pellets to crack and deform into an 'hourglass' shape, which in turn leads to a characteristic 'bamboo '- like deformation of the cladding.
+These mechanical interactions can stress the cladding, especially as internal rod pressure increases and fuel swelling continues throughout irradiation.

-BWR fuel
+Boiling water reactor fuel

 In boiling water reactors (BWR), the fuel is similar to PWR fuel except that the bundles are "canned".
 That is, there is a thin tube surrounding each bundle.
 This is primarily done to prevent local density variations from affecting neutronics and thermal hydraulics of the reactor core.
 In modern BWR fuel bundles, there are either 91, 92, or 96 fuel rods per assembly depending on the manufacturer.
 A range between 368 assemblies for the smallest and 800 assemblies for the largest BWR in the U.S. form the reactor core.
 Each BWR fuel rod is backfilled with helium to a pressure of about 3 atm.